 The ride was a vast undercover roller coaster which first opened in 1984 on the site of the former Dinosaur Land.
-Guests traveled through helixes upwards until completely disorientated and then suddenly dropping straight down a 44ft drop into the Black Hole itself.
+Guests travelled through helixes upwards until completely disorientated and then suddenly dropping straight down a 44ft drop into the Black Hole itself.

 To build this ride, the rail framework had to be covered completely with a canopy, but not before a quarter of a million tonnes of soil had been dug away from the hillside.
 The tent the ride was housed in was originally green and yellow, but in 1998 when Oblivion was installed it was rethemed and painted blue.

 Black Hole took its last riders in early 2005 before remaining SBNO the following season with the coaster itself then being removed in February 2007.
 The tent remained standing for a number of years afterwards, being used as a venue for Carnival of Screams and The Boiler House during Scarefest 2011.
 However, in 2012 the tent was finally demolished in order to make way for a new rollercoaster, The Smiler.

-Although the location of the ride was unknown for several years, since May 2011 it has been operating as Rocket at Furuvik, a Swedish theme park.
+Although the location of the ride was unknown for several years, from 2011 to 2021 it operated as Rocket at Furuvik, a Swedish theme park.
 The ride was refurbished by Gerstlauer prior to its arrival at the park.

 Were the Beast and the Black Hole the same ride?

 The simple answer is no.

 This common misunderstanding occurred because the two rides were similar in design.
 At a casual glance it would be fair to assume they were identical, however the similarities came about as both rides are from the Jetstar series by Schwarzkopf, the manufacturer.

 Black Hole was the smaller of the two models, being a Jetstar II.
 The Beast was a Jetstar III, with the main difference being an extra tier on the spiral lift hill which made the ride taller and included an extra drop in the layout.